-B. "SQUEAKY WHEELS" NOTHING TO TURN IN, BUT FAIR GAME ON EXAMS
+В. "SQUEAKY WHEELS" NOTHING TO TURN IN, BUT FAIR GAME ON EXAMS

+This is new to the course!
 These are audio recordings, supplemented with written notes, that discuss topics specifically from the perspective of the chief complaint.
 Thinking from this angle is crucial in clinical medicine.
 Most of these are from EM:RAP, a well-received educational resource in the emergency medicine community.